Skip to main content

 Patient Distrust and Discomfort

-At the patient-provider level, patients may not feel comfortable disclosing sensitive information, such as substance misuse or sexual dysfunction, to their care providers.
+Patients may not feel comfortable disclosing sensitive information, such as substance misuse or sexual dysfunction, to their care providers.

 Patients withhold medical information for many reasons:

-• They feel intimidated by their provider.
+• They feel intimidated by their providers.

 • They feel disrespected by the request to disclose.